Conceptually, how does the Adaptr SDK work?

 Adaptr Curation and SDK Playback

-Via the Adaptr.com website, you must create an application.
-This application will have a set of credentials (a token and secret) that you must provide to the SDK when initializing it.
+Via the Adaptr.com website, you must create a connector.
+This connector will have a set of credentials (a token and secret) that you must provide to the SDK when initializing it.

 Adaptr client libraries

-If you're integrating Adaptr into your app, we offer binary SDKs for various platforms that handle basic audio playback and native device control integration.
+If you're integrating Adaptr using our connectors, we offer binary SDKs for various platforms that handle basic audio playback and native device control integration.
 You must build the user interface, although we offer various supporting views and controllers to assist.

-We also offer source code for complete music player interfaces that make use of the SDKs and can be pasted into an app or used as a model to help you build your own custom interface.
+We also offer source code for complete music player interfaces that make use of the SDKs and can be pasted into a connector or used as a model to help you build your own custom interface.

 Here is what we have available for you: